“My inspiration tends to come from two words. The two most important words to a writer: What if?”

 I'm delighted to announce that the Book Publishers Association of Alberta (BPAA) and the Canadian National Institute for the Blind (CNIB) have selected Secrets in the Water to be recorded as an audiobook.
 It could take up to a year to be completed, but it will be available through most audiobook sites.

 I’ve just auditioned three narrators for the book and chosen my favourite.
 Although I would prefer to have a British-accented reader, I’m confident the reader I’ve chosen will do a wonderful job, and I think Kate will approve.
-Siobhan doesn’t care who it was as long as she brings biscuits!
+Siobhan doesn’t care who it is as long as she brings biscuits!

 UPCOMING APPEARANCES